UNIT-Electronics-MX/unit_pulsar_esp32_c6/software/documentation/src/source/00_about.rst

 Introduction
 ------------

-This guide will help you get started with the UNIT NANO C6 development board.
-The UNIT NANO C6 is a development board based on the ESP32C6 microcontroller.
+This guide will help you get started with the **PULSAR NANO ESP32 C6** development board.
+The **PULSAR NANO ESP32 C6** is a development board based on the ESP32C6 microcontroller.
 It is designed for prototyping and developing IoT applications.
 The board features a variety of interfaces, including GPIO, I2C, SPI, UART, and more.
 It also has built-in support for Wi-Fi and Bluetooth connectivity.

 .. _figure_dualmcu_one:
 .. figure:: /_static/nanoc6/top.png
    :align: center
-   :alt: UNIT NANO C6 Development Board
+   :alt: **PULSAR NANO ESP32 C6** Development Board
    :width: 60%

-   UNIT NANO C6 Development Board
+   **PULSAR NANO ESP32 C6** Development Board